Automorphisms of shift spaces and the Higman--Thompson groups: the one-sided case: Connections to transducers

 The transducer in Figure~\ref{fig:shift2} induces the shift map on $\xnz$.
 More generally, let $\Shift{n} = (\xn, Q_{\Shift{n}}, \pi_{\Shift{n}}, \lambda_{\Shift{n}})$ be the transducer defined as follows.
 Let $Q_{\Shift{n}}:= \{0,1,2,\ldots, n-1\}$, and let $\pi_{\Shift{n}}: \xn \times Q_{\Shift{n}}\to Q_{\Shift{n}}$ and $\lambda_{\Shift{n}}: \xn \times Q_{\Shift{n}}\to \xn$ be defined by $\pi_{\Shift{n}}(x, i) = x$ and $\lambda_{\Shift{n}}(x, i) = i$ for all $x \in X_{n}$ $i \in Q_{\shift{n}}$.
 Then $f_{\Shift{n}} = \shift{n}$.

-In \cite{AutGnr}, the authors show that the set $\spn{n}$ of weakly minimal finite synchronous core transducers is a monoid; the monoid operation consists of taking the product of transducers and reducing it by removing non-core states and identifying $\omega$-equivalent states to obtain a weakly minimal and synchronous representative.
-Let $\mathcal{P}_n$ be the subset of $\spn{n}$ consisting of transducers which induce automorphisms of the shift.
-(Note that these may not be minimal.)
-Clearly $\Shift{n} \in \pn{n}$.
+In \cite{AutGnr}, the authors show that the set $\spn{n}$ of weakly minimal finite synchronous core transducers is a monoid.
+(Note that core transducers are strongly synchronizing.)
+The monoid operation consists of taking the product of transducers and reducing it by removing non-core states and identifying $\omega$-equivalent states to obtain a weakly minimal and synchronous representative.
+Let $\mathcal{P}_n$ be the subset of $\spn{n}$ consisting of transducers $T$ such that $f_{T}$ is an automorphism of the two-sided shift dynamical system.
+We observe that elements of $\pn{n}$ may not be minimal.
+It is clear that $\Shift{n} \in \pn{n}$.
+For an element $T \in \spn{n}$, we use the language $T$ induces an automorphism of the two-sided shift dynamical system to mean that $f_{T}$ is an element of $\aut{\xnz, \shift{n}}$.